 Component Methods (Imperative API)

-While props offer a declarative way to configure the component, there are times when you need to programmatically control its behavior.
-For these advanced use cases, you can get a direct reference to the component instance using Svelte's bind:this directive.
+Whilst props offer a declarative way to configure the component, there are times when you need to programmatically control its behaviour.
+For these advanced use cases, you can obtain a direct reference to the component instance using Svelte's bind:this directive.

-This imperative approach is useful for tasks like clearing the input from an external button, integrating with form libraries, or calling methods from a parent component.
+This imperative approach is useful for tasks such as clearing the input from an external button, integrating with form libraries, or calling methods from a parent component.

 Live Demo